rgabs/rgabs.github.io/_posts/2016-07-12-generating-pdf-using-jspdf-and-html2canvas.markdown

 ```
 <br/>

-#### That's all you need to print the perfect screenshot of your view from the front-end.
+#### That's all you need to print the perfect screenshot of your view(s) from the front-end.

+We can use it further to save multiple views on a single PDF file by saving the state of the PDF object and mutating the object in each view(using `pdf.addHTML` and `pdf.addPage` methods).

+Please leave comments below if you want to share anything or give feedback.

+CHEERS!